-- Line 23: Enter the amount of nonbusiness income (loss) allocated to this state shown on the Nonbusiness Income Worksheet, Form 84-150, column F, line 2. - Line 24: Enter the amount of Mississippi sourced income (loss) received from flow-through entities (attach Mississippi K-1s). - Line 25: Enter the amount reported on Form 84-124, page 2, line 31 and/or page 3, line 46. - Line 26: Enter other adjustments required by law.
+- Line 18: Adjusted federal Form 1120S/1065 income (loss) subject to apportionment (line 4 plus line 10 minus line 17).
+If this corporation is not doing business in other states (as opposed to multiple states) skip lines 19 through 21 and enter the amount of this line on line 22. - Line 19: Enter the amount of non-business income (loss) shown on the Non-business Income Worksheet, Form 84-150, column E, line 2. - Line 23: Enter the amount of nonbusiness income (loss) allocated to this state shown on the Nonbusiness Income Worksheet, Form 84-150, column F, line 2. - Line 24: Enter the amount of Mississippi sourced income (loss) received from flow-through entities (attach Mississippi K-1s). - Line 25: Enter the amount reported on Form 84-124, page 2, line 31 and/or page 3, line 46. - Line 26: Enter other adjustments required by law.
 Attach a schedule of computations. - Line 27: Enter the amount of income exemption.
 When filing the state tax return claiming an exemption, attach a schedule showing the calculation of how the exemption was calculated, a copy of the certification from the Mississippi Development Authority (MDA) and the completed application. - Line 28: Income apportioned and directly allocated to Mississippi (sum lines 22 through 27).
-Unless you are filing a composite return on behalf of some or all of the nonresident shareholders, stop here and enter zero on Form 84-105, line 5.
+Stop here unless you are filing a composite return or an electing pass-through entity.
+If you are filing a composite return, enter the amount of composite net income (loss) from line 28 that is from composite partners on line 29.
+The amount from line 28 should equal the composite income (loss) amount from Form 84-131, line 4a.
 If you are filing as an electing pass-through entity, skip to line 33 and enter the amount from line 28 on line 33. - Line 30: Enter the amount of composite filing adjustment.
 For details of how to compute the adjustment, view the "Composite Filing" section of this booklet. - Line 31: Deduct any available separate company composite Mississippi net operating loss carryover or carryback to the extent of composite income.
 Attach a completed Form 84-155.
-Mississippi does not conform to federal net operating loss rules. - Line 32: Mississippi composite income subject to tax (lines 29 less line 30 and line 31).
+Mississippi does not conform to federal net operating loss rules.

+- Line 32: Mississippi composite income subject to tax (lines 29 less line 30 and line 31).
 If positive, report this amount on Form 84-105, line 5.
 Only income of qualified non-resident partners electing to be in a composite filing is included on this line.
 All other partners' income is reported on their respective Mississippi K-1's and as a part of their respective Mississippi individual income tax filings. - Line 34: Deduct any available electing pass-through entity Mississippi net operating loss carryover or carryback to the extent of electing pass-through entity income.
 Attach a completed Form 84-155.
 Mississippi does not conform to federal net operating loss rules. - Line 35: Mississippi electing pass-through entity income subject to tax (line 33 less line 34).
 If positive, report this amount on Form 84-105, line 5.
 If negative, enter zero on Form 84-105, line 5.